jon-jacky/Piety/editors/README.md

 to accept it.
 To cancel the operation, type '???' by itself, or at the end of the string, then press RETURN.

+In *dmacs*, as in *sked* and *edsel*, you can only use control keys to edit within a line when you are entering that line in append mode, or when you are entering a string in response to a prompt.
+To edit a line that has already been added to the buffer, you must use the *M-%* key to substitute text in the line.

 The only reason to use *M-x* to return to the Python REPL while using *dmacs* is to view and assign configuration variables, such as *sked.lmargin* etc.

-In *dmacs*, as in *sked* and *edsel*, you can only use control keys to edit within a line when you are entering that line in append mode, or when you are entering a string in response to a prompt.

 The name *dmacs* means 'dumb emacs' or maybe 'grade D emacs', barely above F (fail).